anailopez/Woofuora/README.md

-# Welcome to Woofoura!
+# Welcome to Woofuora!

-Woofoura is a website where dogs can ask questions, receive answers to their questions, and post answers to another dog's questions.
-Based off of Quora, Woofoura makes use of Express and Sequelize on the backend, with React and Redux on the frontend.
+Woofuora is a website where dogs can ask questions, receive answers to their questions, and post answers to another dog's questions.
+Based off of Quora, Woofuora makes use of Express and Sequelize on the backend, with React and Redux on the frontend.

-View the live site here: https://woofoura.herokuapp.com/
+View the live site here: https://woofuora.herokuapp.com/

-## Instructions on how to install Woofoura
+## Instructions on how to install Woofuora
-After cloning Woofoura into your desired directory:
+After cloning Woofuora into your desired directory:
 * run 'npm install' in both the backend and frontend directories to install all dependencies
 * In the backend directory, and create an '.env' file based off of the example provided in the '.env.example' file
 * To set up the database: